JayaswalPrateek/MyCSnotesForME/Algorithms.md

 		- worst case `O(n^2)` when nothing is sorted beforehand
 	- <mark style="background: #BBFABBA6;">Merge Sort</mark>
 		- divide and conquer and conquer by divide and conquer and so on
-		- recursion
+		- recursion is used
 		- splits array in half till we have pairs of 2
 		- then all pairs of 2 are sorted and then 2 pairs of 2 are merged and sorted till the array is completely merged back again
 		- best and worst case are same `O(n log n)`
 	- <mark style="background: #BBFABBA6;">Quick Sort</mark>
 		- recursive like merge sort so divides and conquers
 		- we choose a pivot element of the array which is closest to the median of the array elements
-		- then we split the lists into 2 such that one list has elements less than the pivot element and one where all elements are greater than the pivot element
+		- then we split the lists into 2 such that one list has elements smaller than the pivot element and one where all elements are greater than the pivot element
 		- we repeat the same on these 2 lists
 		- we move the pivot element to the end of the list
 		- we place 2 pointers one on the 0th index and the 2nd on the 2nd last element and compare the two if the 0th one is larger we swap